derhansen/sf_banners/Documentation/Introduction/WhatDoesItDo/Index.rst

 ^^^^^^^^^^^^^^^^

 Banner-Management allows you to manage banners on your TYPO3 website.
-It supports image, HTML and flash banners.
+It supports image and HTML banners.
 Banner can be assigned multiple categories which allows a flexible way of displaying them on a TYPO3 website.

 The Extension fetches the banners for the desired page **asynchronously** by using AJAX (jQuery), so the page load time is'nt